espressomd/espresso/doc/sphinx/under_the_hood.rst

 linear order.
 Because the force calculation goes through the cells in a linear fashion, all accesses to a single cell occur close in time, for the force calculation of the cell itself as well as for its neighbors.
-Using the domain decomposition cell scheme, two cell layers have to be kept in the processor cache.
+Using the regular decomposition cell scheme, two cell layers have to be kept in the processor cache.
 For 10000 particles and a typical cell grid size of 20, these two cell layers consume roughly 200 KBytes, which nearly fits into the L2 cache.
 Therefore every cell has to be read from